UniversalDependencies/docs/_hu-feat/Definite.md

 shortdef: 'definiteness or state'
 ---

 Definiteness is relevant for determiners and verbs in Hungarian.
-Besides the values Def and Indef, we apply the value 2 for marking second preson objects, which trigger special inflectional suffixes on the verb:
+Besides the values Def and Indef, we apply the value 2 for marking second person objects, which trigger special inflectional suffixes on the verb:

 Szeret egy fiút.
 love-PRES-3SG-INDEF a boy-ACC